maxbre/git_how_to/git_how_to.md

 ```
 git merge origin/master
 ```
-this is assuming master as the current branch
+by assuming master as the current branch

 ## list of branches (local, remote, all)